 I’m a terribly sentimental person, and while living here, I’ve had to learn to let things go.
 I keep the important things, of course, but the rest?
 Well, I’ve been making space and moving on.
 I’ve also been taking pictures, often at random, of my house, my things and the way we’ve been living, and I find that I LOVE these pictures.
 They’re not even memories, but instead simple reminders of the way things were, even if they’re dirty, even if they’re annoying, and especially because they were beautiful because the light was just right!
 Ordinarily, I avoid capturing clutter: cords along the wall, dirt from the garden, things that piled up.
 But sometimes it’s unavoidable, and I’m so happy, that I captured the moment even if it wasn’t perfect, or maybe just because.

 What corners in your world hold day-to-day reminders that you might forget about in five years if you don’t capture it now?
 Is it the flowers from the CSA and the pollen sprinkled around them?
 Or the piggy planter that you’ve filled with wine corks?
 Or maybe it’s your neglected house plants, that sat out all summer waiting to be transplanted (I swear I get to them), and you forgot how small they used to be?
-I encourage you to capture these moments from time-to-time as they were.
+Seriously, you should see my monstera.
+It is literally taking over a corner of my bedroom and I recently read that they prefer a large pot with plenty of room, so it definitely needs moving into a new pot ASAP.
+Whatever it is, I encourage you to capture these moments from time-to-time as they were.
 I promise you’ll thank me for the reminders down the road, and maybe by then they’ll be memories of how you used to love to live.

 Until next time,